happynear/caffe-windows/FAQ.md

    Another method is to add `layer_factory.cpp` and `force_link.cpp` to your own project, to let the compiler know the existence of the layers and solvers.

+   If you came across similar error when using `caffe.exe`, I guess you may modified the `.vcxproj` files by yourself.
+VS lost some configurations during your modification.
+Never mind, you can still follow the above instructions to fix it.